Welcome to the December 2020 Newsletter.

 - Physikids – Every Thursday 2yrs to 5 yrs

-If you would like your child to attend please add their name to the displays in the foyer.
+If you would like your child to attend in 2020 or 2021 please see the office staff.

 - Haircuts (Tuesday monthly) – please add your child’s name to the form above the sign in/out attendance sheets in the foyer.